Living & Studying in New Zealand

 The New Zealand dollar is the currency used in New Zealand.
 100 cents = one dollar ($1).To check current conversion rates with your home currency check out www.XE.com.

 Shop opening hours vary.
-Standard hours are from 9am to 5.30 on weekdays.
+Standard hours are from 9:00 am to 5.30 pm on weekdays.
 Many shops, especially those in shopping malls, also open at the weekends, though hours may be different.
 Supermarkets have extended hours seven days a week.
-If you want cheap but reasonable quality goods such as linen and small household appliances, The Warehouse chain of stores is a good place to shop.
-They're easy to find as they are RED
+If you want cheap but reasonable quality goods such as linen and small household appliances, The Warehouse or K Mart chain of stores are popular.

 If you need urgent medical attention in the first few days, ask the staff at your accommodation to tell you where the nearest accident and medical centre is located.